cgpeanut/automating-aws-with-pyhton/README.md

-# automating-aws-with-pyhton
+# automating AWS with pyhton
-repository for automating AWS with python course
+Repository for automating AWS with python course